 They use Operating System vulnerabilities and supporting software to execute their attacks.

-It is reported Microsoft decided on the Patch Tuesday strategy to help Companies to organise themselves and conduct their own testing before releasing the patches to all their computers.
+It is reported that Microsoft decided on the Patch Tuesday strategy to help Companies to organize themselves and conduct their testing before releasing the patches to all their computers.

 However, it is also reported that cyber criminals use this monthly release of critical updates to plan their attacks.

 Issuing their latest Malware the day after Patch Tuesday means it has the longest amount of time to infect before a patch is issued.

 Microsoft Windows XP updates are essential for keeping your system up to date and secure.
-There are a lot of criminals online ready to exploit the bugs that are known about.
+There are many criminals online ready to exploit the bugs that are known about.

 To conclude this page, I include a few links I think are useful and informative:

-Microsoft Brochures, Fact Sheets, and Tip Cards (Opens New Window) offers lots of advice from Microsoft on how to keep you and your family secure when online.
+Microsoft Brochures, Fact Sheets, and Tip Cards offers lots of advice from Microsoft on how to keep you and your family secure when online.

-To read more about the Denial of Service attack referred to above and patch Microsoft issued, take a look at this Security Week article (Opens New Window) (Note:- This is very technical!).
+To read more about the Denial of Service attack referred to above and patch Microsoft issued, take a look at this Security Week article (Note:- This is very technical!).

 Part two, Microsoft XP Updates, will walk you through the Microsoft Windows Update process.